utkarshcmu/grafana.org/content/blog/2017-11-10-grafana-and-microsoft-azure.md

 </div>
 <br />

-The plugin is the result of collaboration between the Microsoft Azure team and Daniel Lee.
+The plugin is the result of collaboration between the Microsoft Azure team and Daniel Lee from Grafana Labs.
 It’s a preview version, so it’s at the beginning of what will hopefully be a fruitful journey.
 We’d love your feedback to help shape future development.
 This plugin can be installed into your self-hosted Grafana or GrafanaCloud – check out the [plugin page](https://grafana.com/plugins/grafana-azure-monitor-datasource?utm_source=blog&utm_campaign=azure_article) for installation instructions.
 If you'd like to dig in a bit more and learn how everything fits together, [check out the documentation](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitor-send-to-grafana).

 The Azure team also announced the collaboration on their [blog](https://azure.microsoft.com/en-us/blog/monitor-azure-services-and-applications-using-grafana/), and the availability of Grafana on the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/grafana-labs.grafana_oss).